 You may want to pursue a settlement advance if your lawsuit is taking months, you’ve lost wages and are struggling to pay the bills before your case is settled.

-Lawsuit function similarly to the other annuity payout options, except arranging for lawsuit cash advances is not a legal process.
-We still recommend, however, you have an accountant or attorney look over the pre-settlement funding documents before you sign on the dotted line.
+We recommend you have an accountant or attorney look over the pre-settlement funding documents before you sign on the dotted line.

 If you need cash now and you’ve already sold your annuity in its entirety, you may also want to consider selling other financial assets like mortgage notes.
 Private mortgage notes are an excellent way to sell your home or property and get a supplementary monthly income.
 However, these long-term commitments can prohibit you from realizing other investment opportunities or paying off expensive debt.